Roland Schoeman: Honors

-Career best times

-Schoeman has broken three long course world records (two individual, one relay) and six short course world records (all individual).

-Accolades

 In 2004 he was inducted into the University of Pretoria Sport Hall of fame.

 In 2007 he was inducted into the University of Arizona Sports Hall of Fame.

+In August, 2024, he was inducted into the South Africa Sports Hall of Fame, along with the three other swimmers who won the gold medal in the 4x100 meter freestyle relay at the 2004 Athens Olympics.